Skip to main content

 • tidal flooding

-and is required to produce a Flood Risk Management Plan (FRMP) under the Flood Risk Regulations 2009.
-The FRMP has been updated in partnership with the Environment Agency and is included within the LFRMS.
+and is required to produce a Flood Risk Management Plan (FRMP).
+This is under the Flood Risk Regulations 2009.
+The FRMP has been updated in partnership with the Environment Agency.
+It is included within the LFRMS.

-The LFRMS is supported by 10 appendices which contain technical information, links to view and download each are provided below.
+The LFRMS is supported by 10 appendices which contain technical information.
+Links to view and download the PDF documents below -

 If you would like to discuss the strategy email flood.risk@hullcc.gov.uk or write to us -